Every Single James Bond Movie, Ranked

-I know, I know, this one isn't canon, you're screaming, spittle foaming in the corners of your mouth as you pull tufts of hair from your head.
-But we've worked our way down to a sort of Island of Misfit Bonds tier, where the movies offer familiar nods and winks while veering slightly into weirder, unfamiliar territory.
-Plus, when Sean Connery plays James Bond, it counts.
-This remake of Thunderball has a zippy energy the original doesn't (courtesy of Empire Strikes Back director Irvin Kershner), a decent Blofeld in Max von Sydow, and Bernie Casey as Felix Leiter.
-To top it off, Connery is more engaged here than he was in at least two of his "official" entries.
+What we said last year: "I know, I know, this one isn't canon, you're screaming, spittle foaming in the corners of your mouth as you pull tufts of hair from your head.
+But when Connery plays James Bond, it counts.
+End of story.
+This remake of Thunderball has a zippy energy the original doesn't (courtesy of Empire Strikes Back director Irvin Kershner), a decent Blofeld in Max Von Sydow, and Bernie Casey as Felix Leiter.
+To top it off, Sean Connery is more engaged here than he was in at least two of his 'official' entries."

 17. Licence to Kill (1989)

-Another popular punching bag, Timothy Dalton's second and last appearance as Bond suffered from a clipped budget and a grim tone (the latter a result of the franchise's attempt to "get serious" and compete with the R-rated '80s antics of Arnold Schwarzenegger and Bruce Willis).
-Bond going rogue on a personal mission of revenge has become de rigueur today, and in retrospect, it makes Licence to Kill feel a bit ahead of its time.
-But released against Batman in the summer of 1989, the film was roundly rejected, and took such a beating at the box office that no Bond film has ever been released in the summer since.
+What we said last year: "Another popular punching bag, Timothy Dalton's second and last appearance as Bond suffered from a clipped budget and a grim tone (the latter a result of the franchise's attempt to "get serious" and compete with the R-rated 80s antics of Arnold Schwarzenegger and Bruce Willis).
+Bond going rogue on a personal mission of revenge has kind of become de rigueur today, and in retrospect it makes Licence To Kill feel a bit ahead of its time.
+But released in the summer of 1989 against Batman, the film was roundly rejected, and took such a beating at the box office that no Bond film has ever been released in the summer since.")

-16. The Man with the Golden Gun (1974)
+15. The Man With The Golden Gun (1974)

-Roger Moore's sophomore outing leaves a lot to be desired.
-But it's got an ugly tone that, while not suited to Moore at all, makes the movie its own strange beast.
+What we said last year: "Roger Moore's sophomore outing leaves a lot to be desired.
+But it's got an ugly tone that, while not suiting Moore at all, makes the film its own strange beast.
 Christopher Lee gives a creepily cheerful performance as Francisco Scaramanga, and Mary Goodnight (Britt Ekland) is one of the most beautiful Bond Girls in the series.
-But everyone is so absolutely hateful to one another -- Bond to Mary, M to Bond, M to Q, Bond to a hillbilly sheriff, Bond to a small Thai boy -- you can sort of see why reviews at the time claimed this film was the end of the line for the series.
+But everyone is so absolutely hateful to one another -- Bond to Mary, M To Bond, M to Q, Bond to a hillbilly sheriff, Bond to a small Thai boy -- you can sort of see why reviews at the time claimed this film was the end of the line for the series."